-Last month Singapore Airlines (SAI) went live with its blockchain loyalty program.
+Last month Singapore Airlines (SIA) went live with its blockchain loyalty program.
 Today KPMG expanded on its role in the project.
-The consultancy worked with Microsoft and SAI to develop the KrisPay digital wallet.
+The consultancy worked with Microsoft and SIA to develop the KrisPay digital wallet.

 SIA’s KrisFlyer members can convert their miles into KrisPay tokens which can then be spent with various retailers.
 In addition to the advantage for the member loyalty program, blockchain technology makes it easier to onboard new partners and reconcile payments.